 - 2.10 Whilst the 1971 Act gives the Minister for Treasury and Resources the responsibility for investing the capital of the Fund, the Act provides no guidance as to how the investments of the Fund should be carried out.
-Therefore the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 applies, where it requires the Minister for Treasury and Resources to be responsible for the development of the Fund's investment strategy in consultation with the States Investment Adviser (Regulation 3) as he sees fit. - 2.11 In order to meet the Fund's purpose, the investment strategy set is for half of the Fund's assets to work towards an objective of maintaining, with a target to exceeding, the real value of the Fund over a rolling 5 year period, and for the remainder of the Fund's assets to provide sufficient high levels of income for distribution.
+Therefore the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 apply, whereby the Minister for Treasury and Resources is required to be responsible for the development of the Fund's investment strategy in consultation with the States' Investment Adviser (Regulation 3), as he sees fit. - 2.11 In order to meet the Fund's purpose, the investment strategy set is for half of the Fund's assets to work towards an objective of maintaining, with a target to exceeding, the real value of the Fund over a rolling 5-year period, and for the remainder of the Fund's assets to provide sufficiently high levels of income for distribution. - 2.12 It is assumed that, provided the required distribution income is generated, the delegation will accept some price volatility in their assets in the pursuit of longer-term investment returns.

-- 2.12 It is assumed that providing the required distribution income is generated, the delegation will accept some price volatility in their assets in the pursuit of longer-term investment returns. - 2.13 The strategy assumes that the distributions will be paid from investment income, and that in the long term there will be no requirement to have a separate strategic aim for the holding of cash. - 2.14 Therefore the Minister has set a strategic aim of investing 60% in returnseeking assets (equities and alternative investments class) and 40% in riskreducing assets, as detailed below -
+- 2.13 The strategy assumes that the distributions will be paid from investment income, and that in the long term there will be no requirement to have a separate strategic aim for the holding of cash. - 2.14 Therefore the Minister has set a strategic aim of investing 60% in return-seeking assets (equities and alternative investments class), and 40% in risk-reducing assets, as detailed below -

 Strategic Aim % Range %

 Stock market assets

-Equities 50 45 - 55
+Equities 50 45-55

-Bonds 40 36 - 44
+Bonds 40 36-44

-Cash - 0 - 3
+Cash 0-3

-Non Stock market assets

-Alternative Investments Class 10 n/a
+Non Stock market assets Alternative Investments Class 10 n/a

 - 2.15 The intention is that this Fund will be able to participate in the Common Investment Fund, as explained in Section 3 of this Appendix. - 2.16 The ranges for stock market assets only indicate tolerable variations according to investment conditions at any time.
-Due to the practicalities of Alternative Investments, it is not appropriate to manage these within a small control range. - 2.17 Investigations are currently being carried into the selection of appropriate Alternative Investment Classes, whilst being conscious that the Fund achieves the desired levels of returns within the agreed risk profile. - 2.18 The cash holdings in this Fund are subject to the following restrictions -
+Due to the practicalities of Alternative Investments, it is not appropriate to manage these within a small control range. - 2.17 Investigations are currently being carried out into the selection of appropriate Alternative Investment Classes, whilst being conscious that the Fund achieves the desired levels of returns within the agreed risk profile. - 2.18 The cash holdings in this Fund are subject to the following restrictions.

-2.20 Investment is made in cash deposits, certificates of deposits and limited amounts of commercial paper and floating rate notes.
+2.20 Investment is made in cash deposits, certificates of deposits, and limited amounts of commercial paper and floating-rate notes.
 The investment manager operates within the following allocation limits -

-Maximum Maximum Allocation

-Asset Class Maturity %
+Asset Class Maximum Maturity Maximum Allocation %

-Call and Overnight Deposits One Day 100
+Call & Overnight Deposits One Day 100

 Certificates of Deposit 2 Years 100

 Fixed Deposits 3 Months 25

 Commercial Paper 3 Months 25

-Floating Rate Notes 5 Years 25
+Floating-Rate Notes 5 Years 25

+Trouting Trace Trotes 5 10015 23